 According to new research, suicidal individuals have elevated levels of quinolinic acid in the fluid surrounding the central nervous system.
-The discovery could explain a missing link between inflammation and mental illness, said study researcher Lena Brundin, a professor of molecular medicine at Michigan State University.
+The discovery could explain a missing link between inflammation and mental illness, said study researcher Lena Brundin, a professor of translational science and molecular medicine at Michigan State University.
 Previously, scientists had linked suicidal feelings to the kind of bodily inflammation that occurs during illness or stress, but they weren't able to explain how inflammation could translate to depression, hopelessness and a desire to kill oneself.

 The new study of 100 Swedish patients finds that the higher the level of quinolinic acid in the spinal fluid, the stronger their desire to commit suicide.

 "The sicker the patient, the higher the quinolinic acid," Brundin told LiveScience.

 There were nearly 37,000 suicide deaths in 2009 in the United States and 633,000 emergency room visits for self-inflicted injury, according to the Centers for Disease Control and Prevention (CDC).
 Between 2000 and 2009, suicide surpassed car accidents as the No. 1 cause of injury-related deaths in the United States, according to research released in September.

 But risk factors for suicide can be tricky to pin down.
 Brundin and her colleagues previously found that suicidal patients had higher levels of cytokines, protein molecules associated with inflammation.
 Inflammation is an immune response; in the short term, it's crucial for moving immune cells to the source of a wound or infection.
 But when inflammatory responses become chronic, they can damage the body.